Cost, Usage and Efficiency of Retail Payments Study

 Survey

-• It will involve an online questionnaire that is more qualitative, seeking data on costs and usage of retail payments provided to their customers where available, but also on perceived efficiencies (or relative advantages) of each payment method that a firm offers, drawbacks to each payment method, and what might serve as an inducement to offer a new payment method
+• This section involved an online questionnaire that was more qualitative, seeking data on costs and usage of retail payments provided to their customers where available, but also on perceived efficiencies (or relative advantages) of each payment method that a firm offers, drawbacks to each payment method, and what might serve as an inducement to offer a new payment method

 Data received by the Central Bank under both strands will be anonymised and analysed only by the Central Bank, through our Data Office.
 It is envisioned that information from both Strands will feed into the final report, to be published in 2026.
 Data published will be in aggregate only, with nothing attributable to any firm or individual.

-Advance notice will be provided via representative associations before the Strand Two questionnaire is issued, with ample time to respond.
 Any questions can be sent to us directly at [email protected] or via your representative association.